laravel/spark-docs/teams.md

 <a name="team-events"></a>
 ## Team Events

 Spark fires several team related events.
-These may be used to perform various actions when a user joins or leaves a team, such as a incrementing the subscription "quantity" if you are using Stripe to implement "per-user" pricing.
+These may be used to perform various actions when a user joins or leaves a team, such as  incrementing the subscription "quantity" if you are using Stripe to implement "per-user" pricing.

 **All events listed in the following table are relative to the `Laravel\Spark\Events` namespace:**